The-Marcy-Lab-School-Assignments/swe-2-1-closures-DarlinHolguin/src/short-response.md

 ### Response 2

-A **closure** is when a **inner function** remembers data so that it may still be used from outside of the code.
-This lets the function keep private information for later use.
-However, this code does **NOT** provide an example of a closure because it simply does not remember any data.
+A **closure** is when an **inner function** remembers data so that it can still be used from outside its immediate scope.
+This allows the function to keep private information for later use.
+However, this code does **NOT** provide an example of a closure because it does not actually remember any data.

 ---